Thursday, November 22, 2018

 • the vintages with high scores (95 – 100)

-• and/or the most expenses names/vintages
+• and/or the most expensive names/vintages

-• Right bank: Petrus, Cheval Blanc, Lafleur (some also claim Le Pin, but, personally I've never seen any fake Le Pin)
+• Right bank: Petrus, Cheval Blanc, Lafleur (some also claim Le Pin, but, personally, I've never seen any fake Le Pin)

 • Left Bank: Lafite, Mouton, Latour, Haut-Brion (some may say Margaux too, but, here again, personally, I've never seen a fake Margaux either)